We're on Engineering Road, along the boundary between the Tulane and Loyola campuses

-The Maker Ninjas (student workers) and faculty members responsible for the operation of the MakerSpace are listed under People, and users with special requests are encouraged to contact them.
+We're closed whenever classes are not in session (Yom Kippur, Fall Break, Thanksgiving, hurricanes).
+The Maker Ninjas (student workers) and faculty members responsible for the operation of the MakerSpace are listed under People, and users are encouraged to contact them.

 Users with special need to access the Maker Space should get in touch with the Director or one of the Advisors, who are listed under People

 Preventing injury to people (and equipment) is our first priority.
 To do this, users must demonstrate knowledge and competence.
 Users can earn a "badge" that certifies their competence.
-The various badges, and the equipment authorized by that badge, can be found here: PPE
+The various badges, and the equipment authorized by that badge, can be found under the Safety and Manuals section.

 For Grant Writers